-This page summaries some of the methods used by scholars to analyze and interpret Biblical writings in the academic study of the Bible.
+This page summarizes some of the methods used by scholars to analyze and interpret Biblical writings in the academic study of the Bible.
 It also provides links to other websites that provide more in-depth historical overviews; classic and modern bibliographies for further study; and/or access to ancient manuscripts and/or their translations.
 For further study, see Douglas A. Knight (ed), Method of Biblical Interpretation (Nashville: Abingdon, 2004).

 An outline of free databases, journals and websites designed to help students and scholars with their work and research in various areas of Biblical studies can be found on my website here.